jwadolowski/cookbook-cq/README.md

 * all packages are downloaded to Chef's cache (by default: `/var/chef/cache`)
 * `cq_package` resource is version aware, so defined actions are always executed for given package version
+* installation process is considered finished only when both "foreground" (Package Manager) and the "background" one (OSGi bundle/component restarts) are over - no more 'wait until you see MESSAGE_X in `error.log` file'

 ### Actions